 Some of the default keyboard buttons on my Ideapad laptop also either don’t work (the webcam on/off button) or don’t work properly.
 I had to go into the keyboard shortcuts (Linux Menu > Preferences > Keyboard, then select “Shortcuts”) to change the screen lock button (which was pulling up an unrelated program), while the brightness up/down buttons only offer “100%” (up) or “0%” (down).

 Overall, I’m glad to have my laptop working normally again, and it’s nice to be back on a non-Windows OS.
-Mint seems to have improved a lot recently, and is working well.
+Linux Mint seems to have improved a lot recently, and is working well, even under a dual-boot setup with Windows 10.